fastly.toml package manifest format

 [local_server] section of the

 Test backends are local or remote servers to which we should route traffic coming from your package.
-Each backend is a section and contains a single
+Each backend is a table and contains a single

 [local_server][local_server.backends][local_server.backends.backend_a]url = "http://127.0.0.1/"[local_server.backends.backend_b]url = "https://example.org/"[local_server.backends.backend_c]url = "https://example.org/path/prefix"[local_server.backends.backend_d]url = "http://127.0.0.1:8080/"